rant-lang/reference/src/language/functions.md

 ### Limitations on variable capture

-Capturing is only supported on variables accessed locally from the function body.
+Capturing is only supported on variables accessed locally from the function body or default argument expressions.
 Descoped and explicit global accessors do not capture variables.

 ## Calling shadowed functions